appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This property determines whether to enable or disable a currency dropdown next to the input field.
-When set to true, it allows the user to change the selected currency by providing a dropdown menu with currency options.
-Conversely, when set to false, the currency dropdown is disabled, preventing the user from changing the selected currency.
+Controls the availability of a currency dropdown next to the input field.
+When enabled, users can select a different currency from a dropdown menu.
+Conversely, disabling this property prevents currency selection through the dropdown.

 </dd>

-#### Decimals Allowed `Number`
+#### Decimals Allowed `number`

 <dd>

 Specifies the maximum number of digits allowed after the decimal separator.
-It can be set to either 0, 1, or 2, indicating the desired level of precision for the numeric value.
+It can be set to either `0`, `1`, or `2`, indicating the desired level of precision for the numeric value.

 </dd>